AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 In addition to metadata, you can use keywords to help with searching and managing your assets.

-If you’ve added keywords to other files during this session, or if you have removed keywords from your list, they appear in the Keyword Suggestions table.
+If you've added keywords to other files during this session, or if you have removed keywords from your list, they appear in the Keyword Suggestions table.

 1. Open the file in Detail View.
 1. Select **[!UICONTROL Keywords]**.